tilznit/bastion.htb/README.md

 ### Lessons Learned
 - I did this box a while back and my note taking was poor, thus:

-   - I don't remember how I figured out that the version of mRemoteNG on the box was vulnerable to the attack
+   - I don't remember how I figured out that the version of mRemoteNG on the box was vulnerable to the attack.
    - I don't remember how I figured out the SAM file was accessable.
-   - More than likely I read the htb forums for the answers to the above.

-- I need a better methodology for taking notes.
+- I am working on a better methodology for taking notes.
+Siginificant progress will be seen in the Craft and RE box write-ups.

 <img width="544" alt="Screen Shot 2019-07-29 at 1 51 53 PM" src="https://user-images.githubusercontent.com/46615118/62074302-126b1180-b208-11e9-8e3e-e47b008e8aae.png">